eatyourpeas/checktick/docs/terms-of-service.md

 ## 7. Intellectual Property

-### 7.1 CheckTick's Rights
+### 7.1 Eatyourpeas Ltd's Rights
+* CheckTick is owned and operated by Eatyourpeas Ltd, a company registered in England and Wales
-* CheckTick owns all rights to the Service, including code, design, and trademarks
+* Eatyourpeas Ltd owns all rights to the Service, including code, design, and trademarks
 * These Terms do not grant you any intellectual property rights except as necessary to use the Service
-* CheckTick is open source software licensed under the GNU General Public License v3.0
+* CheckTick is open source software licensed under the GNU Affero General Public License v3.0 (AGPL-3.0)

 ### 7.2 Open Source
 * The CheckTick source code is available at https://github.com/eatyourpeas/checktick
-* Self-hosting CheckTick is permitted under the GPL-3.0 license terms
+* Self-hosting CheckTick is permitted under the AGPL-3.0 license terms
-* Commercial use of CheckTick must comply with the GPL-3.0 license
+* Commercial use of CheckTick must comply with the AGPL-3.0 license

 ### 7.3 Feedback
 * We welcome feedback and suggestions about the Service